 - Device proliferation has been slower than expected

 The deck is very well structured and has great use of visuals.
 The deck gives a feeling of ‘we are building something cool and we are really smart.
 Give us money and let us code.’
 The deck is far more technical than most decks.

 My sense is that the concept is a very techy person’s idea that doesn’t really appeal to the mass market.
 To big a big business it would have to be though.
 The VCs likely invested in the ability of the team to figure it out.
 The team were acquired after a few months though.

-- Their thesis is that more devices means a greater need to seemlessly push content across each of them.
+- Their thesis is that more devices mean a greater need to seamlessly push content across each of them.
 Applying an example of the ‘new Moore’s law’ supports this thesis

 - The opening slide is peculiar.
 It makes me wonder if they didn’t share the whole deck

 - The deck is on the spectrum of being too short of text.
 Likely this is best presented in person, where the speaker gets the attention